 Yet, there are certain universal principles for success.
 Participating from Paris, France, Sha Osei of ShaOseiPR reminded us about one of such principles in her quote of a statement by Her Excellency Ambassador Johanna Odonkor Svanikier: “Attitude is key!
 It opens doors and you are remembered no matter what.”

 2. Think of non-traditional ways to monetize your passion

 Also, Fellowships and grants are other viable tools to scale your passion.
-To note, the later could be very competitive and not always available.
+To note, the later can be competitive and not always available.

-Carolyne’s sustainable impact secret is to develop a revenue streams for every solution you design.
-This is very important even if you are not making profits.
-It’s important that you create a cost/revenue plan into your work whether you’re running a not-for-profit or for-profit company, she says.
+Carolyne’s sustainable impact secret is to develop revenue streams for every solution you design.
+This is essential even if you are not making profits.
+It’s important that you create a cost/revenue plan into your work – whether you’re running a not-for-profit or for-profit company, she says.

 3. Passion never fails but Passion alone is not enough

 Whereas having passion is very vital for your career, passion alone is not enough.
 Carolyne advises you need to set objective goals.
 Know why you’re doing what you are doing, and have a plan for achieving your goals.”Business is a marathon, not a sprint.”